seyerjo/learn-python-by-examples/README.md

 For a detailed breakdown of features and requirements, see the [Requirements](docs/02_requirements.md) and [Features](docs/03_features.md) documents.

+## 🧑‍💻 Who is this project for?

+While this repository is designed to be accessible, it is assumed that the user has a basic understanding of programming concepts from any language.
+To get the most out of these examples, it is recommended to be familiar with:

+- What variables and constants are.
+- Basic data types (integers, strings, booleans).
+- Common operators (arithmetic, comparison).
+- Basic use of a code editor or IDE (like Visual Studio Code).
+- Basic command line/console navigation.

 ## 🚀 Quick Start Guide

 1. Clone or download the repository.